8 Wonders Of The World | Are They Worth Visiting?

 Best Time of the Year to visit

-The best time to visit Machu Picchu is during the dry season, from May to October, when the weather is clear, offering stunning views of the ancient citadel.
-However, to avoid the crowds, consider visiting during the shoulder months of April and November for a quieter experience before the rainy season.
+The best time to visit Machu Picchu is during the dry season, from May to October.
+The weather is clear, offering stunning views of the ancient citadel.
+However, to avoid the crowds, consider visiting during April and November for a quieter experience before the rainy season.

 Tips for visiting